Vanpowers Donates a $2699 e-Bike to Support Dog-Fest Fundraiser

 In addition to their donation, Vanpowers also set up a booth at the event, providing free test rides and professional guidance to those interested in e-bikes.
 Participants were able to ride three of Vanpowers' hottest e-bikes on the market: the LEGO®-like assembled road bike, the City Vanture; the fat-tire mountain bike, the Manidae; and the Seine, as well as their newest upcoming model, the UrbanGlide.
 These e-bikes each have their own unique design and performance characteristics to ensure that riders can get the functions and aesthetics they prefer.
 At the event, participants were able to try out different electric bikes and also get dog-themed gifts and exclusive product discounts by playing interactive games.
 The excited atmosphere at the event reached its peak when the lucky Ms. Hayley Marie Colston won the donated e-bike.
 She expressed her gratitude for Vanpowers' generous support and looked forward to exploring with her new e-bike.

-"This event was a hit thanks to the e-bike donated by Vanpowers!" said the organizers.
-"We were able to raise more money than expected.
-Thank you so much, and we hope everyone enjoyed the day."

 The four e-bikes available for test rides at the event made strong impressions, especially the UrbanGlide.
-This new model is another blockbuster product from Vanpowers, and it will see its official launch very soon at the (e)revolution National E-Bike B2B2C Trade and Consumer Show in Denver, Colorado, from June 8th to 11th at the Colorado Convention Center.
-Those interested can go to the show and find booth 6627 to experience this forward-thinking, intelligently crafted e-bike firsthand.
-Vanpowers' official website will open pre-sale orders for the UrbanGlide starting June 8th at a staggeringly low early bird price.
+This new model is another blockbuster product from Vanpowers.
+The European version of UrbanGlide will be officially launched at the Frankfurt Eurobike Show, from June 21st to 25th at the Messe Frankfurt.
+Those interested can go to the show and find booth H32 in Hall 8.0 to experience this forward-thinking, intelligently crafted e-bike firsthand.
+Vanpowers' official website will open pre-sale orders for the European version of UrbanGlide starting June 21st at a staggeringly low early bird price.

 SOURCE Vanpowers Bike